Factory Automation And Industrial Controls Market Size and Share

 North American manufacturers accelerate investments as supply-chain sovereignty climbs the federal agenda.
 The CHIPS Act's USD 53 billion allotment stimulates local sensor and controller production, creating knock-on demand for secure edge-computing appliances.
 Universal tariffs introduced in April 2025 reinforce near-shoring, encouraging automation in small and mid-tier plants that previously relied on offshore component sourcing.

 Europe focuses on sustainability and cyber-resilience.
-While the EUR 150 billion allocation for digital transition under the Recovery and Resilience Facility (USD 163 billion) aims to modernise industrial bases, execution gaps prompt many firms to leverage private-sector integrators to meet reporting deadlines eca.
+The EUR 150 billion allocation for digital transition under the Recovery and Resilience Facility (USD 163 billion) aims to modernise industrial bases, but execution gaps are leading many firms to rely on private-sector integrators to meet reporting deadlines.
 Compliance pressures with energy codes and supply-chain traceability hold particular sway in food, chemicals, and consumer goods plants.

 South America, though starting from a smaller installed base, is projected to expand at a 10.1% CAGR through 2030.
 Brazil's "New Industry Brazil" program earmarks R$ 300 billion (USD 61 billion) for R&D incentives, equipment credits, and tax benefits, making automation upgrades financially attractive.
 Argentina's digital-factory roadmap encourages IoT pilots in agricultural machinery and food processing despite skills shortages.
 As cross-border technology transfer grows, regional system integrators partner with global OEMs to deliver turnkey lines suited to smaller batch volumes and variable-quality power supplies common in the region.